Stations

 Eglinton Station

-Approximately a 46-minute journey from Perth, Eglinton Station will be built south of Pipidinny Road, east of Marmion Avenue and west of Wanneroo Road.
+Eglinton Station is located south of Pipidinny Road, east of Marmion Avenue and west of Wanneroo Road, and is approximately a 46-minutes journey from Perth.

 The Noongar place name for Eglinton Station is Wilgarup and the narrative is ‘Place of the ochre’.